Presenting the four selected artists for hotel generation ’20…

 Meet the artists

-Sarah Danaher is an artist using the humour and pressures of her experiences growing up in a large Irish Catholic family, questioning the underlying power at play in the domestic setting and how it fractures when coming into contact with the internet.
+Ronnie, formerly known as Sarah, Danaher is an artist using the humour and pressures of her experiences growing up in a large Irish Catholic family, questioning the underlying power at play in the domestic setting and how it fractures when coming into contact with the internet.
 Predominantly working in video, sculpture and installation, her current interests are the world of post-truth online, the echo-chambers of communities based around a set of beliefs, and the effect on identity when these subjective truths come into conflict.

 Based in Leicester, she has exhibited internationally across France, Spain, Russia, and the UK, and recently completed a graduate residency at The Art House in Wakefield.